Strong Taiwan earthquake traps people, derails train

 The three-story building, which had a 7-11 convenience store on the ground floor and residences on the upper ones, collapsed in nearby Yuli town, the island’s Central News Agency said.

-The 70-year-old owner of the building and his wife have been rescued, and workers were in communication with a 39-year-old woman and her 5-year-old daughter still trapped inside.
+The 70-year-old owner of the building and his wife were rescued first, but it took longer to get to a 39-year-old woman and her 5-year-old daughter.

+A photo released by the Hualien city government showed the girl lying on a blanket and being handed down a metal ladder from the top of the debris by helmeted rescue workers in orange uniforms.

-Photos showed the top two stories sprawled across a narrow street and onto the other side, with electricity wires pulled down by the fallen building.
+The top two stories of the building were left sprawled across a small street and onto the other side, with electricity wires pulled down by the fallen structure.

-Police and firefighters rushed to a bridge collapse on a two-lane road in what appeared to be a rural part of Yuli where three people and one or more vehicles may have fallen off, according to media reports.
+Police and firefighters rushed to a bridge collapse on a two-lane road in what appeared to be a rural part of the same town where three people and one or more vehicles may have fallen off, according to media reports.

-A landslide trapped nearly 400 tourists on a mountain in Yuli famous for the orange day lilies that blanket its slopes this time of year, the Central News Agency said.
+Also in Yuli, a landslide trapped nearly 400 tourists on a mountain famous for the orange day lilies that blanket its slopes this time of year, the Central News Agency said.
 They had no electricity and a weak cellphone signal.

-A canopy on a platform at Dongli station in Fuli town, which is between Yuli and the quake’s epicenter at Chishang, hit a train, leaving three of the cars tilted at an angle, the agency said, citing the railway administration.
+Debris from a falling canopy on a platform at Dongli station in Fuli town, which is between Yuli and the epicenter at Chishang, hit a passing train, derailing six cars, the Central News Agency said, citing the railway administration.
+None of the 20 passengers were injured.

-The ceiling on the 5th floor of a sports center in Taoyuan city collapsed, leaving a 36-year-old man injured.

 The shaking was felt at the north end of the island in the capital, Taipei.
-In Taoyuan city, west of Taipei and 210 kilometers (130 miles) north of the epicenter, a man was injured when a ceiling collapsed on the fifth floor of a sports center.
+In Taoyuan city, west of Taipei and 210 kilometers (130 miles) north of the epicenter, a man was injured by a ceiling collapse on the 5th floor of a sports center.

 The Japan Meteorological Agency issued a tsunami advisory for several southern Japanese islands near Taiwan, but later lifted it.